Biodiversity, water and natural resource management

 BIODIVERSITY AND ECOSYSTEMS

 OECD work on biodiversity and ecosystems is addressing a number of key areas of current and emerging policy priorities.
 These topics are also directly relevant to the upcoming meeting of the Conference of the Parties to the Convention on Biological Diversity (CBD COP13) which will take place in December 2016 in Mexico.
 These include:

-- The Economics of Marine Protected Areas -this project is examining the key issues that need to be considered for the effective design and implementation of marine protected areas (MPAs).
+- Marine Protected Areas - Economics, Management and Effective Policy - this project is examining the key issues that need to be considered for the effective design and implementation of marine protected areas (MPAs).
 Focus areas include the costs and benefits of MPAs, how to effectively site an MPA, robust monitoring and reporting frameworks, compliance and enforcement, and how to help ensure sustainable financing of MPAs.

 - Barriers to Effective Biodiversity Policy Reform - this project is examining the political economy elements of biodiversity policy reform.
 It aims to identify the barriers encountered in effectively implementing biodiversity policy reform (e.g., competitiveness issues, distributional concerns), and how these can be addressed.

 scaling-up finance mechanisms for BIODIVERSITY